Atlantic salmons catches - Selune Observatory

 The opening of the dams should impact the functioning of Atlantic salmon populations migrating up the Sélune River and its tributaries.
 Restoring the river's ecological continuity will alter population flows by allowing amphihaline sea trout to migrate further upstream and native trout to move downstream and upstream of the dams.
 The trout population is monitored at a network of stations covering the entire Sélune basin using an abundance index, which is carried out every two years before 2021 and every year since then.

-This dataset provides individual biometric data on Atlantic salmon caught during IAS fishing sessions in the Sélune watershed, by station and by fishing session.
+This dataset provides individual biometric data on Atlantic salmon caught during PAS fishing sessions in the Sélune watershed, by station and by fishing session.

 Simple